 This course is for municipal or county employees and those that work with them who are involved in the planning, inspecting and placing of asphalt pavements.
 The course will provide the information needed to properly plan and monitor a hot mix asphalt paving project.

-This course provides the basics for developing a road surface management program to help local governments manage their pavements by providing an understanding of the concept and importance of road surface inventories and condition surveys.
-A review of the basic components of flexible and rigid pavements is discussed.
+Pavement Management Systems provides the basics for developing a pavement management system to help local governments manage their pavement network by providing an understanding of the concept and importance of road surface inventories and condition surveys.